Eggless Vanilla Cake without condensed Milk

 Research is the backbone of an experiment.
 The better the research the better will be the output of an experiment.
 I started reading eggless vanilla sponge cake recipes, but they were all using the condensed milk.

 Hard work does not go waste.
 My search headed me to an eggless vanilla cake recipe that used curd and baking soda.
 This was it.
 I got my formula to experiment on an eggless recipe of eggless cake.
 My initial two attempts did not lead to successful results and made me think where am I going wrong.
-In both the attempt I got sour cake with a prominent smell to it.
+In both the attempt I got sour dense cake with a prominent smell to it.
 After a deep dive to my recipe, I felt it is the curd that might be the culprit.
-I changed the 2 days old refrigerated curd with fresh curd and got one of the best eggless vanilla sponge cake.
+I changed the 2 days old refrigerated curd with fresh curd and increased the amount of baking soda for my recipe.
+Finally, after two failed attempts I got one of the best eggless vanilla sponge cake.

 Eggless cake recipe in Oven